We’ve all been at that point.

 Basecamp is a famous communication and project management software known for making teams’ lives easier.

-Besides its fancy visual identity, Basecamp uses clever urgency tactics to make you feel like you’re missing out on something if you don’t use Basecamp.
+Besides its fancy visual identity, this company uses clever urgency tactics to make you feel like you’re missing out on something if you don’t use Basecamp.

-By quoting real numbers from clients’ statistics, Basecamp makes you feel like you could gain from using it.
+By quoting real numbers from clients’ statistics, Basecamp clearly illustrates the benefits of using their product.

 They even mention how many businesses have signed up in the last week.